allsecure-pay/open-python/README.md

 # opp-python
-Python wrapper for the [PAY.ON’s Open Payment Platform](https://docs.oppwa.com/) server-to-server REST API.
+Python wrapper for the [Open Payment Platform](https://allsecure.docs.oppwa.com/) server-to-server REST API.

 ## Getting started

-- We highly recommend to start with the [integration guide](https://docs.oppwa.com/) to get familiar with the OPP workflow.
+- We highly recommend to start with the [integration guide](https://allsecure.docs.oppwa.com/) to get familiar with the OPP workflow.
-- Check the server-to-server [documentation](https://docs.oppwa.com/server-to-server) and try out our code snippets.
+- Check the server-to-server [documentation](https://allsecure.docs.oppwa.com/server-to-server) and try out our code snippets.
 - Install the latest release.
 - Take a look at our [tests](tests/) to see the wrapper in action.